 The Chase Marriott Business card provides some basic travel protections:

-- Secondary Loss Damage Waiver coverage for car rentals
+- Primary Loss Damage Waiver coverage for car rentals when renting for business purposes and charging the entire rental cost to the card.

 - Lost/Damaged Luggage coverage